ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image3]

-to remove irrelevant information from the pictures a cropping Keras layer is added to the model.
+To remove irrelevant information from the pictures a cropping Keras layer is added to the model.
 Below is the corresponding image:

 ![alt text][image4]

 Additionally a Lamda layer is added to for image normalization.
-After the collection process, I had 10000 number of data points.
+After the collection process I had 10000 number of data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
+I used training data for training the model.
 The validation set helped determine if the model was over or under fitting.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

-The ideal number of epochs was starting with 6 as evidenced by the diagram of MSE model.
+The minimum number of epochs was starting with 6  which were necessary to drive the car successfully the first track.

 ![alt text][image10]

 As can be seen in the diagram the MSE loss during training and validation goes down for at least the first 15 epochs.
 There is a change in the loss around 5th epoch, but then again the MSE loss continues to reduce.
 In my opinion the diagram shows that for the first 15 epochs an obvious overfitting isn't present.
 During my experiments I found out that starting with 6th epoch the car starts to drive autonomously staying on track.
-However I also observed that with 7 and 8 epochs I could create trained models which were not successful from time to time.
+However I also observed that with 7 and 8 epochs I could create trained models which were not always successful.
 In cases of not successful models the car didn't finish the full track autonomously and was driving offroad at some difficult passages.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Here are some different experiments I did and tried driving on first track:

+* Use 3 Dropout layers with dropout parameter ranging from 0.5 to 0.3
+* Use one Dropout layer with dropout parameter of 0.3
+* Train model for 4 epochs only
+* Train model for 6, 7, 8, 10 epochs

+Adding a Dropout layer to Nvidia Model didn't help to reach better MSE loss results.
+Also autonomous driving of the car didn't show better results.
+Finally I decided to stay with original Nvidia model and 15 epochs of training.